pablotrrs/py-q-routing/README.md

      - A visualization of the network and the path taken by the packet.
      - The Q-tables for each node, showing the learned Q-values after each episode.
    - All images are saved in the `simulation_images/` directory.

+## System Structure

+1. **main.py**:
+   - This is the main entry point of the simulation.
+It handles command-line argument parsing, initializes the simulation parameters, and runs the simulation for a specified number of episodes.
+It also orchestrates the visualization of the results.

+2. **simulation.py**:
+   - This script contains the core logic of the simulation, including the Q-learning algorithm, function assignment to nodes, and packet transmission logic.
+It manages the dynamic assignment of functions to nodes, updates node statuses (e.g., disconnection/reconnection), and handles Q-table updates after each hop.

+3. **visualization.py**:
+   - This script is responsible for generating visual representations of the network during the simulation.
+It creates static and animated visualizations of the packet's path through the network, using color gradients to indicate progress.
+Additionally, it provides insights into which nodes are processing the required functions and how the network adapts over time.